 In order to immigrate, DV selectees must be admissible to the United States.
-The DS-260, Online Immigrant Visa and Alien Registration

-Application, electronically, and the consular officer, in person, will ask you questions about your eligibility to immigrate under U.S. law.
+The DS-260, Online Immigrant Visa and Alien Registration Application, electronically, and the consular officer, in person, will ask you questions about your eligibility to immigrate under U.S. law.
 These questions include criminal and security-related topics.

-All selectees, including family members, must be issued visas by September 30, 2024.
+All selectees, including family members, must be issued visas by September 30, 2025.
 Under no circumstances can the Department of State issue DVs nor can USCIS approve adjustments after this date, nor can family members obtain DVs to follow-to-join the principal applicant in the United States after this date.
+The U.S. government only authorizes issuance of approximately 55,000 diversity visas each year.
+Given the limited number of visas available, selectees should act promptly in submitting their materials and pursuing their application.